PolideaInternal/airflow-breeze-gcp-extension/README.systemtests.md

 via `AIRFLOW_BREEZE_DAGS_TO_TEST` environment variable in the `variables.env` in `airflow-breeze-config` folder in your workspace.

-Most of the DAGs you normally work on are in `/workspace/airflow/example_dags` or `/workspace/airflow/contrib/example_dags/` folder.
+Most of the DAGs you work on are in `/workspace/airflow/example_dags` or `/workspace/airflow/contrib/example_dags/` folder.

+# System test classes

 It is easiest to run the System Tests from your IDE via specially defined System Test classes using the standard python Unit Tests.
 By convention they are placed in